awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 + When you launch a WorkSpace, you must select which protocol \(PCoIP or WorkSpaces Streaming Protocol \[WSP\]\) you want to use with your bundle\.
 For more information, see [Protocols for Amazon WorkSpaces](amazon-workspaces-protocols.md)\.
 + When you launch a WorkSpace, you must specify profile information for the user, including a user name and email address\.
 Users complete their profiles by specifying a password\.
 Information about WorkSpaces and users is stored in a directory\.
 + Amazon WorkSpaces is not available in every Region\.
 Verify the supported Regions and [ select a Region](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html#select-region) for your WorkSpaces\.
 For more information about the supported Regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/#Amazon_WorkSpaces_Pricing_by_AWS_Region)\.

+## What Quick Setup Does<a name="quick-setup-what-it-does"></a>

+Quick Setup completes the following tasks on your behalf:
++ **Creates an IAM role** to allow the Amazon WorkSpaces service to create elastic network interfaces and list your Amazon WorkSpaces directories\.
+This role has the name `workspaces_DefaultRole`\.
++ **Creates a virtual private cloud \(VPC\)**\.
+If you want to use an existing VPC instead, make sure it meets the requirements noted in [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md), and then follow the steps in one of the tutorials listed in [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.
+Choose the tutorial that corresponds to the version of Active Directory that you want to use\.
++ **Sets up a Simple AD directory** in the VPC\.
+This Simple AD directory is used to store user and WorkSpace information\.
+The directory has an administrator account and it is enabled for Amazon WorkDocs\.
++ **Creates the specified user accounts and adds them to the directory**\.
++ **Creates WorkSpace instances**\.
+Each WorkSpace receives a public IP address to provide internet access\.
+The running mode is AlwaysOn\.
+For more information, see [Manage the WorkSpace Running Mode](running-mode.md)\.
++ **Sends invitation emails to the specified users**\.
+If your users don't receive their invitation emails, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.

+**Note**
+The first user account created by Quick Setup is your Admin user account\.
+You can't update this user account from the Amazon WorkSpaces Console\.
+Don't share the information for this Admin account with anyone else\.
+If you want to invite other users to use WorkSpaces, create new user accounts for them\.

 ## Step 1: Launch the WorkSpace<a name="quick-setup-launch-workspace"></a>